sakundi/sakundi-docs/docs/docs/user-section/accessing-sakundi-dashboard.md

 Home: Provides users with a personalized welcome message displaying their username, connected Ethereum account, and subsucription plan.
 Users can also view all created dashboards here.
 In the event no dashboards are present, a message indicating "Currently, there is nothing to monitor" is displayed, prompting users to create a node.

 ## Monitor Section:
-* Node: Allows users to monitor their validator nodes' performance and security metrics.
+* Node: Allows users to monitor their validator node's performance and security metrics.

 * Create Node: Enables users to create new validator nodes directly from the dashboard.